tscanlin/developers.optimizely.com/src/content/integrations/index.md

 <h3 id="mobile-qa-integration">5.
 QA integration</h3>

 When the integration is successfully implemented, check your network traffic to see if all the data is correctly sending to the analytics platform.
-All the active experiments on the page in addition to a redirect experiment should be visible in the network traffic.
 You can use Charles for monitoring your Network traffic.
 There is a configuration guide for <a href="http://www.charlesproxy.com/documentation/configuration/browser-and-system-configuration/">using Charles with iOS and Android</a>.

 ## Audiences